The Two Gentlemen of Verona: Film

 The only cinematic adaptation of the play is Yī jiǎn méi (more commonly known by its English title A Spray of Plum Blossoms), a 1931 silent film from China, directed by Bu Wancang and written by Huang Yicuo.
 A loose adaptation of the play, the film tells the story of Bai Lede (Wang Chilong) and Hu Luting (Jin Yan), two military cadets who have been friends since they were children.
 After graduating, Hu, a playboy uninterested in love, is appointed as a captain in Guangdong and leaves his home town in Shanghai.
 Bai however, deeply in love with Hu's sister, Hu Zhuli (Ruan Lingyu) stays behind.
 At Guangdong, Hu falls in love with the local general's daughter, Shi Luohua (Lim Cho-cho), although the general, Shi (Wang Guilin), is unaware of the relationship, and instead wants his daughter to marry the foolish Liao Di'ao (Kao Chien Fei).
 Meanwhile, Bai's father uses his influence to get Bai posted to Guangdong, and after a sorrowful farewell between himself and Zhuli, he arrives at his new post and instantly falls in love with Luohua.
 In an effort to have her for himself, Bai betrays his friend, by informing General Shi of his daughter's plans to elope with Hu, leading to Shi dishonourably discharging Hu.
 Bai tries to win Luohua over, but she is uninterested, only concerned with lamenting the loss of Hu.
 In the meantime, Hu encounters a group of bandits who ask him to be their leader, to which he agrees, planning on returning for Luohua at some point in the future.
 Some time passes, and one day, as Luohua, Bai and Liao are passing through the forest, they are attacked.
 Luohua manages to flee, and Bai pursues her into the forest.
 They engage in an argument, but just as Bai seems about to lose his temper, Hu intervenes, and he and Luohua are reunited.
 General Shi arrives in time to see Liao flee the scene, and he now realises that he was wrong to get in the way of the relationship between Hu and his daughter.
-Hu then forgives Bai his betrayal, and Bai reveals that he has discovered that his only true love is in fact Zhuli back in Shanghai.
+Hu then forgives Bai his betrayal, and Bai reveals that he has discovered that his only true love is Zhuli back in Shanghai.
 The film is notable for being one of many Chinese films of the period which, although performed in Mandarin when filming, used English intertitles upon its original release.
 In the English intertitles and credits, the characters are named after their counterparts in the play; Hu is Valentine, Bai is Proteus, Zhuli is Julia and Luohua is Silvia.
 Liao is named Tiburio rather than Thurio.